Innovative Resources for Independence (IRI)

 Tasks Available for Students

-Tasks and activities available for Students will be tailored to the individual and the program.
-Population supported are individuals with disabilities whose diagnosis include but are not limited to Autism, Physical limitations, Cognitive delays, personality disorders and a vast array of psychiatric and behavioral challenges.
-Responsibilities include:
+Tasks and responsibilities are tailored to the individual served in terms of her/his program needs.
+Population supported are individuals with disabilities whose diagnoses include but are not limited to: Developmental and Intellectual Disabilities, Autism, physical limitations, cognitive delays, personality disorders and a number of psychiatric and behavioral challenges.
+Under one of IRI's Master's level Behavior Intervention Specialist's supervision, a student is responsible to:

 Weekday Program: 9:00 am to 4:00 p.m. (minimum three hour commitment per day) with a minimum of a four to six week commitment.
 Other times are available upon request, need and flexibility of schedule.